openstack-k8s-operators/edpm-ansible/docs/source/contributing_roles.rst

 Create a new role
 ~~~~~~~~~~~~~~~~~

-From with the project root, creating a skeleton for the new role.
+From within the project root, creating a skeleton for the new role.

 .. code-block:: console